pgalbavy/geneos/docs/README.md

 * `geneos delete [-F] component name`
 Deletes the disabled component given.
 Only works on components that have been disabled beforehand.

-* `geneos edit [user|[TYPE] NAME...]`
-Open an editor for the selected instances or user JSON config file.
-Will accept wild or multiple instance names.

 * `geneos import [TYPE] name [file|url|-]`
 Import a file into an instance working directory, from local file, url or stdin and backup previous file.
 The file can also specify the destination name and sub-directory, which will be created if it does not exist.
 Examples of valid files are: